HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/run_core_config_engine.md

     Or you can execute the [DXClient `restart-core-pods` command](../../../extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md#restart-dx-core-pods).

 ## Pausing Probes
-If you need to pause the Kubernetes probes without running a Configuration Task.
-You can do the steps below.
+If you need to pause the Kubernetes probes without running a Configuration Task, you can do the steps below.

 After opening a shell on a DX Core Pod [(See above)]('#running-core-config-engine-tasks'):
 1. Create the semaphore file.
 This should pause the Kubernetes probes.